1 Legal framework

 - There is evidence of fraud (ie, involvement of the insured/claimant in the cause of loss).

 An insured can challenge the denial of a claim by:

 - writing to the insurer asking for a review of the claim, setting out the reasons for such review;

 - seeking arbitration (if provided for under the policy);

 - referring the matter to the regulators; or

 3.4 How can third parties make a claim?

 In writing to the insurer, providing details of the date, time and nature of the event from which the claim would have arisen, and the involved parties, including the insured.

 4.1 What types of insurance companies are typically found in your jurisdiction?

 The Turks and Caicos Islands (TCI) market includes insurers and reinsurers of domestic and non-domestic risk.
-The TCI is a global leader in the producer-owned reinsurance company (PORC) insurance industry, marketing this niche insurance product offering to mainly North American clients.
+The TCI is a global leader in the reinsurance insurance industry, marketing this niche insurance product offering to mainly North American clients.
+The TCI has now adopted the licensing of producer affiliated reinsurance company (PARC) and stopped the use of producer owned reinsurance company.
 Pockets of captive insurance businesses are also undertaken in the TCI.
-It is estimated that there are 7,000-plus PORCs and approximately 70 captives licensed in the TCI.

 4.2 How are these insurance companies typically structured and funded?